jappeace/jappeaceApplication/content/failing-in-haskell.md

 [^throw]: See the throw [anti pattern](#throw)

 All this boilerplate attaches the callstack to our exception.
-Note that we put the entire pure code error type directly into the exception.
+We also put the entire pure error type directly into the exception.
-It freely composes, but `IO` based code couldn't do the same in pure code[^unsafeperformio].
+It composes.
-This is why pure error handling is more preferable, but if you can't figure it out, exceptions like above are good too.
+This is why pure error handling is more preferable, but if you don't have time to do this, exceptions like above are good too.
 This idea of attaching call stacks to your exceptions is explained further in [this blogpost](https://maksbotan.github.io/posts/2021-01-20-callstacks.html)

-[^unsafeperformio]: unsafeperformIO 👤🔫
+If that's to much work, the [`error`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Prelude.html#v:error) call also has a stack trace, although it's type allows vagueness unfortunately.
+Also make sure to attach it to IO, or the [nullpointer](#throw) anti pattern may occur.

 ## MTL
 I recently blogged about [mtl]({filename}/mtl.md),